Digisynthetic/Digisyn-Link-VSC/README.md

 ## About this repository

-1. This repository is for storing the DIGISYN LINK VSC AES67 virtual sound card software package and the user manual.
-To download VSC, please click __"Releases"__ on the right.
+1. This repository is for storing the SoundNet VSC AES67 virtual sound card software package and the user manual.
+To download VSC or apply for a trial activation code, please register at **[DIGISYNTHETIC DOCS](https://docs.digisynthetic.com/)**.
-2. For more information about DIGISYN LINK, please visit **[www.digisynthetic.com](https://www.digisynthetic.com)**.
+2. For more information, please visit **[www.digisynthetic.com](https://www.digisynthetic.com)**.
-3. This software is __Not open source__.
-To apply for a trial activation code or a 2x2 VSC, please send an email to **<info@digisynthetic.com>** or complete the register form at **[VSC homepage](https://www.digisynthetic.com/aes67-virtual-soundcard/)**.